tayach/ANALYZE/README.md

 ## Experiments

+*Experiments* are *Scenarios* embedded in a palaestrAI experiment yaml file.
+Therefore, they include learning agents that observe and manipulate their environment (i.e. the co-simulation defined in the scenario files).
-There are 3 different experiments (palaestrai experiment yaml files) that are located in `src/analyse/experiments` and python scripts in `src/analyse/scripts` to start each of those (names end with `_experiment.py`).
+There are 3 different experiments located in `src/analyse/experiments` and python scripts in `src/analyse/scripts` to start each of those (names end with `_experiment.py`).

 ### Power Grid Attack Experiment